sdaume/ds4sd-2024-modules/workflows/slides/index.md

 ```{=html}
 <aside class="notes">
 ```
--   Tables (but now it gets complicated); show but then lead to R Markdown; use mtcars or similar
+-   Tables (but now it gets complicated); we will see that R Markdown makes this much easier
+-   tables can be represented with pipes, dashes and colons (the latter to indicate table cell alignment)
 -   often table content is the result of data analysis, it could thus be dynamic and we may want to create it programmatically; this is where R Markdown makes an entry